-Our business is also affected by customers who sometimes shift production between EMS providers for a number of reasons, including pricing concessions, more favorable terms and conditions, or their preference or need to consolidate their supply chain capacity or the number of supply chain partners.
+Our business is also affected by customers who may shift production between EMS providers for a number of reasons, including pricing concessions, more favorable terms and conditions, or their preference or need to consolidate their supply chain capacity or the number of supply chain partners.
 Customers may also choose to accelerate the amount of business they outsource, insource previously outsourced business, or change the concentration or location of their EMS suppliers to better balance their supply continuity risk.
-As we respond to the impact of these customer decisions, these changes may impact, among other items, our revenue and margins, the need for future restructuring, the level of capital expenditures and our cash flows.
+These customer decisions may impact, among other items, our revenue and margins, the need for future restructuring, the level of capital expenditures and our cash flows.

 The overall demand environment continues to be volatile across our end markets.
 Our revenue and margins will continue to be impacted by overall end market demand, the timing, extent and pricing of new or follow-on business, including the costs, terms and timing of ramping new business, and program losses or customer disengagements.
 Despite the challenging demand environment, we remain committed to making the investments we believe are required to support our long-term objectives and create shareholder value.
 The costs of these investments and ramping activities may be significant and could continue to negatively impact our margins in the short and medium term.
 Simultaneously, we intend to continue to manage our costs and resources to maximize our efficiency and productivity.
-We achieved continued margin performance improvements throughout each quarter of 2013, and our margin performance for the first quarter of 2014 improved compared to the first quarter of 2013 despite the lower revenue in the first quarter of 2014, primarily due to a favorable program mix and our continued focus on cost containment.
+We achieved margin performance improvements throughout each quarter of 2013, and our margin performance as well as ROIC for the first half of 2014 improved compared to the first half of 2013 despite the lower revenue in the first half of 2014, primarily due to a favorable program mix and our continued focus on cost containment.